Biden seeks common ground with Mexico and Canada at summit but tensions remain | Politics

 The talks were aimed at finding common ground among the three neighbors bound together by the United States-Mexico-Canada (USMCA) free trade agreement, which governs some $1.5 trillion a year in North American trade.
 But differences over the auto industry, Biden's "Buy American" policies and a Mexican energy bill weighed on the summit.
 The United States and Canada also appeared at an impasse over a Biden administration proposal for tax credits on U.S.-made electric vehicles, which Ottawa says violates trade agreements.

-While there was no sign of major breakthroughs, Biden hoped to make headway on the thorniest challenges with America's two biggest neighbors, including easing immigration pressures, reducing trade friction, recovering from the global pandemic and competing better with an increasingly assertive China.
+While no major breakthroughs were announced, Biden had hoped to make headway on the thorniest challenges with America's two biggest neighbors, including easing immigration pressures, reducing trade friction, recovering from the global pandemic and competing better with an increasingly assertive China.
 "Our North American vision for the future draws on our shared strengths," Biden said, sitting at a long table that allowed the leaders to maintain distance in keeping with COVID-19 protocol.

 "We have to end the pandemic and take decisive action to curb the climate crisis.
 We have to drive an inclusive economic recovery," Biden said.
 "We have to manage the challenge of unprecedented migration in our hemisphere."
-Among the tangible gains expected from the summit were agreements on new methane curbs and COVID-19 vaccine donations, senior Biden administration officials said ahead of the talks.
+Following the summit, the White House announced agreements to develop a North American strategy to reduce methane and a pledge for all three nations to donate COVID-19 vaccines to Latin America and the Caribbean.

 The meetings are a result of a push by Biden to revive the so-called Three Amigos, a working group ditched by his predecessor Donald Trump.
+The leaders will reconvene in Mexico next year, the White House said.
 Resetting ties with Mexico and Canada is part of Biden's effort to turn the page on the Trump era, shifting away from his predecessor's strident go-it-alone approach to a more collaborative style.

 Trump had especially fraught dealings with Trudeau, imposing tariffs on some Canadian goods and sometimes hurling public insults at the Canadian premier.
 Lopez Obrador, a left-wing populist, was able to forge an unlikely working relationship with Trump despite the Republican president's economic threats and insults against Mexicans over migration.
 Nearly 10 months after taking office, Biden could use a diplomatic bright spot.
 He faces sagging approval ratings and is trying to tamp down inflation and supply chain issues while grappling with record numbers of migrants arriving at the U.S.-Mexico border.